ganymedelabs/react-template/README.md

 ![PWA Support](https://img.shields.io/badge/PWA-Support-4FC08D?logo=workbox&logoColor=white)
 ![GitHub Pages](https://img.shields.io/github/deployments/discontinuedlabs/react-template/github-pages?label=GitHub%20Pages&color=brightgreen&logo=github&logoColor=white)

 This is a React template created with Create React App (CRA) and configured with TypeScript, TailwindCSS, ESLint, Prettier, Docker, and PWA support using Workbox.
-It is ready to be deployed on GitHub Pages and is set up to enforce code quality and styling guidelines.
+It is ready to be deployed on GitHub Pages and is compatible with BrowserRouter, allowing seamless URL routing.

 ## Table of Contents